Planning to Homeschool This Fall?

 Send your Notice of Intent to your local division superintendent or his designee.
 You can find a list of addresses here.
 Some districts allow emailed NOI submissions—check your district website.
 You may or may not receive an acknowledgement from the superintendent, but do keep a documentation such as USPS return request receipt or an emailed or hand-delivered time-stamp receipt.

-9. What if I don’t know!
+9. What if I don’t know if I’m starting in the fall?
 Should I file a NOI just in case?

 No. You may begin homeschooling any time during the year.
 If you are still undecided, simply enroll (or keep your child enrolled) in his or her current school.
 Then, follow these guidelines for beginning mid-year.

 10. Should I withdraw my child from his current school?